Free pumpkin quilt pattern

 Modern, cute and perfect for Halloween, Amanda McCabe has created the loveliest pumpkin quilt pattern just for you.
 This modern mini quilt puts a fun twist on the traditional Log Cabin quilt in rich ombré shades of orange and blue.
 It's fun Autumn decor without the spook!

 These pumpkins can be made from fabric scraps which makes this a perfect stash buster project.
-Audition your fabric scraps to create the perfect ombre palette.
+Raid your fabric scraps to create the perfect ombre palette.
 For more fun autumn projects check out our autumn applique designs and our autumn craft ideas.

 If you’re new to the world of quilting don’t worry.
 We have a beginner’s guide to quilting as well as a how to use a sewing machine tutorial.